 ● Luce Line

 ● Wild Rivers

 With so many great snowmobile trails surrounding the Twin Cities, there are hundreds of miles of trails to explore within 30 minutes of downtown Minneapolis-St. Paul.

 Most importantly, ride safely within your experience level and trail conditions, follow trail signs to avoid riding on private property, and ALWAYS ride with others.

 Snowmobile Rentals in the Twin Cities

-If you are planning a snowmobile trip this winter, Fractional Toys offers a great lineup of new and gently used Polaris and Ski Doo snowmobiles for rent in Coon Rapids and Oakdale, Minnesota.
+If you are planning a snowmobile trip this winter, Fractional Toys offers a great lineup of new and gently used Polaris and Ski Doo snowmobiles for rent in Rogers and Oakdale, Minnesota.